 - Nature of right.
-To be registerable, a design must: - relate to the appearance of all or part of a product resulting from certain features of the product or its ornamentation; - have individual character; and - be new. - How protected.
-Registered design applications must be filed with the INPI. - Length of protection.
-Protection lasts for five years subject to renewals up to a maximum of 25 years.
+To be registerable, a design must: - be new; - relate to the appearance of all or part of a product resulting from certain features of the product or its ornamentation; and - have individual character. - How protected.
+Design applications must be filed with the INPI to be protected. - How enforced.
+Registered designs rights are enforced in the same way as patent rights (see above, Patents). - Length of protection.
+Protection lasts for five years, subject to five-year renewals up to a maximum of 25 years.